dmalawey/ScuttleTechGuide/beagley-ai.md

 ![Fan joint v1 mounted on a DIN rail for a BeagleY-AI](img/mg_beagley_fanJoint.jpg)

+#### Raspberry Pi Active Cooler
+You could also connect the fan using the 4-pin JST cable to the board's PWM fan connector located right below the GPIO pins.
+Connector's pinout is identical to the Rasperry Pi 5 one.

+Top-side view (USB and Ethernet connectors on the bottom) \
+Pins from left to right: \
+1 - 5V; 2 - PWM; 3 - GND; 4 - TACH.

+This option would provide the dynamic fan cooling which is better because the board can manipulate the fan for better cooling (e.g. turn the fan slower or faster).
+More info about active cooling on [Beagle Docs](https://docs.beagle.cc/boards/beagley/ai/02-quick-start.html#attach-cooling-fan).
 ### 2. Installing an OS
 The BeagleY-AI is designed to run Debian Linux, an open-source operating system common among embedded systems and servers.